 On-Guard Defend Skill Option

 Typically used when outnumbered or facing assertive opponents with multiple attacks, this allows the character to take multiple defend actions without using up all their actions in the round.
-In addition to selecting a Defensive stance, the characters spends two actions to go On-Guard, initiating the following sequence:
+In addition to selecting a Defensive stance at the start of the round, the characters spends two actions to go On-Guard, initiating the following sequence:

-• A On-Guard defend skill check is made against an attack
+• When hit, an On-Guard defend skill check is made against an attack

 • If successful, a successive On-Guard defend check may be made against the next attack